-TR Question 39 [last update 24 October 2014]
+TR Question 39 [last update 24 October 2014.
+This version is applicable until 17 June 2020.]

 Block trades and allocations

 How should block trades and allocations be reported?

 There is a distinction necessary between (i) scenarios where the block trade was concluded by an investment firm and then allocated to clients and (ii) those scenarios where the block trade was concluded by a fund manager without own reporting obligation and then allocated to individual funds.